Rebel Tartan Project

 I’m writing to let you know of my interest in funding a student design project in the next year or so.
 Design is not my area of expertise and I’m acutely aware of the need to work with knowledgeable, forward-thinking professionals to move this project forward.

 If this is something you or one of your colleagues might be interested in exploring, please let me know!

 Thank you so much for your time.

 During the 2016 and 2017 competitions, students at the University of Brighton, Nottingham Trent University and Manchester School of Art focused their creative energies on the theme of human trafficking, the fastest growing international crime.
 Why bother with drugs, reason the cold-hearted traffickers, when humans provide a ready and renewable resource?
 The students’ work has inspired a new collection of anti-trafficking prints (now in the works).
 More universities are joining in 2018.
-The theme for next year’s competition is yet to be decided.

 To get a good feel for the project from the student’s point of view, spend some time visiting the blogs of this year’s winning team at the Manchester School of Art, Zaiton Lamat, Rose Brown, Ben Simm and Jack Lloyd.